senlin/so-related-posts/README.md

 ## Description

-The SO Related Posts plugin is an Addon for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box) by [Rilwis](https://github.com/rilwis/) and puts you in control on what really is related content.
+The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box) by [Rilwis](https://github.com/rilwis/) and puts you in control on what really is related content.

 With the plugin installed you will find a Related Posts box underneath the Post Editor.
 On the frontend the Related Posts are shown in their own class with an unordered list, right after `the_content()`.
 The class will use the styling of your theme and you can style it further to your own liking.

+Since 2014.01.20 I added a method to install the Meta Box plugin (where this extension depends on), instantly from within your website.

 ### Background